As of Q2 of 2019, more than 2.41 billion people were using Facebook.

 - Break it down further by daily sales.

-Now you’ll be able to analyze your Facebook ad campaigns on a yearly/monthly/daily basis.
+Now you’ll be able to analyze your Facebook ad campaign on a yearly/monthly/daily basis.

 There’s more that could be written about other Facebook advertising methods, but we’ve gone through most of them here.
 If you’re serious about learning how to advertise your business on Facebook, then be sure to read through the whole post and put as much of it as you can into action.
 When it comes to advertising, practice makes perfect.